-Pursuant to a series of loan agreements between the Company, Galen Partners III, L.P. and its affiliates, Care Capital Investments II, LP and its affiliate, and Essex Woodlands Health Ventures V, L.P. (collectively, the "VC Investors"), and certain other shareholders of the Company dating from June 2005 to January 2006 - all as amended through March 2007, the Company has borrowed \$9,144,000 as of March 31, 2007 and an additional \$200,000 in April 2007 (the "Bridge Loans").
-The amount of additional borrowings available under the loan agreement at May 2, 2007 is \$600,000.
+Pursuant to a series of loan agreements between the Company, Galen Partners III, L.P. and its affiliates, Care Capital Investments II, L.P and its affiliate, and Essex Woodlands Health Ventures V, L.P. (collectively, the "VC Investors"), and certain other shareholders of the Company dating from June 2005 to January 2006 - all as amended through July 2007, the Company has borrowed \$9.944 million and \$10.544 million as of June 30, 2007 and August 9, 2007, respectively (the "Bridge Loans).
 The proceeds from the Bridge Loans have been and continue to be used by the Company to develop its Aversion® Technology and fund related operating expenses.
 The Bridge Loans carry an interest rate of 10%, payable quarterly which, pursuant a November 2006 amendment, is payable, at the Company's option, with shares of its Common Stock.
 The Bridge Loans, as amended in March 2007, mature on September 30, 2007.

 The Bridge Loans are secured by a lien on all of the Company's assets, senior in right to all other Company indebtedness and restrict its ability to issue any shares of the Company's currently authorized Series A, B or C convertible preferred stock without the prior consent of the bridge lenders, and grants the bridge lenders preemptive rights relating to the issuance of the Company's Series A, B and C convertible preferred stock.
-The Bridge Loans contain cross default provisions with the 2004 Note (described in (b) below) and each of the outstanding Bridge Loans.
+The Bridge Loans contain cross default provisions with the 2004 Secured Term Note (described in (b) below) and each of the outstanding Bridge Loans.
 The Bridge Loans also contain normal and customary affirmative and negative covenants, including restrictions on the Company's ability to incur additional debt or grant any lien on the Company's assets or the assets of its subsidiary, subject to certain permitted exclusions.
 Additionally, the Bridge Notes require immediate prepayment upon a qualifying common stock equity or debt financing or any sale, transfer license or similar arrangement pursuant to which the Company sells, licenses or otherwise grant rights in any material portion of the Company's intellectual property to any third party, provided that the consummation of any such transaction results in certain minimum amounts of cash proceeds to the Company, net of all costs and expenses.